-If you’re external to OHSU, but you want access to the Ready for R course materials, please join our mailing list.
+If you want access to the Ready for R course materials, please join our mailing list.
 We will update you when material and videos become available.

 Course Material Distribution

-Here are some logistics about the online course for external folks.
+Here are some logistics about the online course.

 This is an experiment, so please be patient with me and with yourself.
 I know that a lot of you really want to learn R, but please know that I am only one person.
 But I want to help you learn.